For Russell Wilson, it’s more Monday night mastery in Seahawks’ victory; for Kirk Cousins, more misery

 It was, for Kirk Cousins, more Monday night misery.

-Wilson overcame an unusual first half interception to throw for 240 yards and two touchdowns to lead the Seahawks to a 37-30 comeback victory over Minnesota at CenturyLink Field, moving Seattle into a tie with San Francisco atop the NFC West at 10-2.
+Wilson overcame an unusual first-half interception to throw for 240 yards and two touchdowns to lead the Seahawks to a 37-30 comeback victory over Minnesota at CenturyLink Field, moving Seattle into a tie with San Francisco atop the NFC West at 10-2.

 Wilson improved to 9-2 in his career on Monday Night Football, and the Seahawks improved to 26-10 all-time on Monday night, the best winning percentage on Monday night in NFL history.